 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level required by New York Not-for-Profit Corporation Law.
-In accordance with generally accepted accounting principles, deficiencies of this nature that are reported in unrestricted net assets were \$27,798 and \$27,056 as of June 30, 2016 and 2015, respectively.
+In accordance with generally accepted accounting principles, deficiencies of this nature that are reported in unrestricted net assets were \$27,798 as of June 30, 2016.
 These deficiencies resulted from unfavorable market fluctuations that occurred.
+There were no such deficiencies as of June 30, 2017.